facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 :::warning
 For the sake of this example and to keep it as short as possible, we directly imported the spec file in our app.
 The best practice in this case is to create a separate file to wrap the specs and use that file into your application.
-This allow you to prepare the input for the specs and gives you more control over then in JS.
+This allows you to prepare the input for the specs and gives you more control over them in JS.
 :::

-Congratulation, you wrote your first C++ Turbo Native Module!
+Congratulations, you wrote your first C++ Turbo Native Module!

 | <center>Android</center>                                                                             | <center>iOS</center>                                                                          |
 | ---------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------- |